Google Local Pack: A step-by-step guide to getting ranked

 NAP errors as a filter

-Errors in local listings
+NAP errors in listings

 Summing up

-If you are a local business owner, you’ll want to do everything in your power to rank high on Google’s local SERP, and, on top of that, in the Google Map Pack.
-It is one of the most visible SERP features, and you can make your business appear in the block if you play your cards right.
+If you are a local business owner, ranking high on Google’s local SERP (and the Google Map Pack) is an absolute must.
+It is one of the most visible SERP features, and you can get your business to appear in the block if you play your cards right.
+You can achieve this organically by optimizing your website and Google Business Profile listings.

-You can achieve this organically through optimizing your website and Google Business Profile listings.
-We hope that our local SEO tips will come in handy, and encourage you to follow them.
-Also, be sure to share feedback on your success to motivate other SEO enthusiasts.
+We hope these local SEO tips help and encourage you to follow them.
+Also, be sure to let us know about your successes to motivate other SEOs.

 Subscribe to our blog!